atadas10/snowflake-role-based-access/PACKAGE_SUMMARY.md

 ## 🎉 Summary

-You now have a **complete, production-ready Snowflake RBAC Framework** with:
+You now have a **complete, production-ready SnowGuard Framework** with:

 ✨ **Interactive Streamlit Dashboard** - Beautiful, user-friendly UI
 ✨ **5000+ Word Article** - Comprehensive approach and business case